For cPanel & WHM version 66

 Use the following required files only if you wish to run PHP-FPM:

 This file controls a specific domain's pool.
-The system uses the built-in default values and

 Use the following optional files only if you wish to to change the default parameters: